Geta/Geta.EPi.Imageshop/README.md

 # TinyMCE

 A TinyMCE plugin is included and can be added to your XhtmlString properties.
-It's located under the "media" group.
+It's located in the "media" group.

 # Configuration